The organization must have a name.

 Per Regent Policy 30-6 — Student organizations that select their members or officers on the basis of commitment to a set of beliefs (e.g., religious or political beliefs) may limit membership, officer positions, or participation in the organization to students who affirm that they support the organization’s goals and agree with its beliefs, so long as no student is excluded from membership, officer positions, or participation on the basis of his or her race, color, creed other than commitment to the beliefs of the organization, religion, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status or parental status, or, unless exempt under Title IX, sex.

-The constitution must include a provision establishing quorum (the minimum number of members of an organization that must be present at any meetings to make the proceedings of that meeting valid).
+Include a statement establishing quorum requirements for organization meetings.
+(Quorum is defined as the minimum number of members of an organization that must be present to conduct official business.)

-b.
-A statement outlining the percentage of votes that business must receive in order
+A statement outlining the percentage of votes that business must receive in order to pass.

 The organization must outline procedures for conducting nomination and election procedures for executive board positions.